Aris-t2/NoiaButtons/README.md

 Restart Firefox after every modification for changes to take effect.

 **Example**
-If "classic button appearance for navigation toolbar buttons" should be <u>enabled</u>, the corresponding line has to look like this:
+If "light Noia ui" should be <u>enabled</u>, the corresponding line has to look like this:
 `@import "./css/noiaui_light.css";`

-If "classic button appearance for navigation toolbar buttons" should be <u>disabled</u>, the corresponding line has to look like this:
+If "light Noia ui" should be <u>disabled</u>, the corresponding line has to look like this:
 `/* @import "./css/noiaui_light.css"; */`

 Note